Outer Space Treaty: History

 The Outer Space Treaty was spurred by the development of intercontinental ballistic missiles (ICBMs) in the 1950s, which could reach targets through outer space.
-The Soviet Union's launch of Sputnik, the first artificial satellite, in October 1957, followed by a subsequent arms race with the United States, hastened proposals to prohibit the use of outer space for military purposes.
+The United States proposed an inspection program for rockets in August 1957.
+The Soviet Union instead tested ICBMs and launched Sputnik, the first artificial satellite, in October 1957.

+From 1959 to 1962, Western allies proposed various outer space arms control treaties, with US President Dwight Eisenhower proposing an outer space treaty similar to the Antarctic Treaty to the United Nations General Assembly on September 22, 1960.
+According to the United States Department of State, the Soviet Union did not accept these proposals unless the US removed its overseas missile bases.
+The Soviet Union de-linked these proposals after the 1963 signing of the Limited Test Ban Treaty.

 On 17 October 1963, the U.N.
 General Assembly unanimously adopted a resolution prohibiting the introduction of weapons of mass destruction in outer space.
-Various proposals for an arms control treaty governing outer space were debated during a General Assembly session in December 1966, culminating in the drafting and adoption of the Outer Space Treaty the following January.
+Various proposals for an arms control treaty governing outer space were debated during a General Assembly session in December 1966.
+US drafts covered only celestial bodies; it accepted the Soviet version which applied a WMD ban to all of outer space.
+Adoption of the final Outer Space Treaty was completed in January 1967.

 Provisions

 The Outer Space Treaty represents the basic legal framework of international space law.
 According to the U.N.
 Office for Outer Space Affairs (UNOOSA), the core principles of the treaty are: